dasch-swiss/dsp-das/k6/README.md

 ### Tests Which Require Authentication

-Test that require authentication need to be run with the correct environment variables set.
+Tests that require authentication need to be run with the correct environment variables set.

 For example locally you can store the credentials in a `.env` file: